dreamcatcher-tech/network/Inbox/2024-01-12 2201 train an AI on git branching.md

 >[!danger] Depends:

-We should be able to make it a sepcialist in how to handle various branch stiuations the best way possible.
+We should be able to make it a specialist in how to handle various branch stiuations the best way possible.
 It approaches self awareness if it is aware of its own inner workings and can manipulate them.